Aditya-Rajgor/Reddit-to-Instagram-automation/README.md

 - More instagram terms and conditions friendly
    - Get the text from the image, and check for cursed words, if found use another image
+   - [x] profanity chacked and removed from caption

--  Create script which support both vidoes and images
+-  [x] Create script which support both vidoes and images

 - Current code is not business oriented, providing no value at all.
 Change the theme of the Instagram account